RuboCoping with legacy: Bring your Ruby code up to Standard

 TargetRubyVersion: 3.2

-That is the configuration I use in most of my OSS and commercial projects.
-I can’t say I agree with all the rules, but I definitely like it more than the RuboCop’s default.
-That is a tiny trade-off if you think about the benefit of not arguing over the style anymore.
+This is the configuration I use in most of my OSS and commercial projects.
+I can’t say I agree with all the rules, but I definitely like it more than RuboCop’s default.
+A tiny trade-off if you think about the benefits of no more style arguments.

 Don’t forget to add standard